Information and sources of advice for professionals supporting children and young people with identified speech, language and communication needs

-This information for families provides ideas for them to support their pre-school child and forms part of I CAN's guide to the typical stages of speech and language development.
+This information for families provides ideas for them to support their pre-school child and forms part of Speech and Language UK's guide to the typical stages of speech and language development.
 Young children develop language at different rates and understanding what is typical and what parents and carers can do to support their young children's communication and language helps provide them with a great start.

 Expansions - repeat and add